-The ‘Curse’ of the homemade Will
+The ‘Curse’ of the Homemade Will

-Master Sanderson, Rogers v Rogers Young [2016] WASC 208
+Master Sanderson, Rogers v Rogers Young [2016] WASC 208 stated:

 Rogers v Rogers Young [2016] WASC 208

-Kathleen Rogers loved her daughter, Alexandra.
+In this case, Kathleen Rogers loved her daughter, Alexandra.

 The daughter not wanting to wait another 7 years for her money is understandable.
 Save your loved ones the headaches and stress.